We ask you, humbly, to help us.

 How theologians within the faith

-group have traditionally interpret the meaning of passages in their holy book -- e.g. the Bible.
-There are six "clobber passages" often associated with same-gender sexual behavior in the Bible.
+group have traditionally interpreted the meaning of passages in their holy book -- e.g. the Bible.
+(There are six "clobber passages" often associated with same-gender sexual behavior in the Bible.)

-Liberal and progressive religious groups, like the Unitarian Universalist Association, United Church of Christ, United Church of Canada, etc., secular Humanists, other secularists, and the religiously unaffiliated tend to emphasize factors 3 and 4.
+Liberal and progressive religious groups, like the Unitarian Universalist Association, United Church of Christ, United Church of Canada, etc., secular Humanists, other secularists, and NOTAs -- those who are NOT Affilliated with an organized faith group -- tend to emphasize factors 3 and 4.
 Some of these faith groups have opened offices of LGBT concern.

 Christians tend to emphasize factors 1 and 2.
 Most have continued their